videlalvaro/videlalvaro.github.io/_posts/2017-01-17-metaphors-we-code-by.md

 top of them to make our programs clearer.
 As it is said:

 >no one has seen a program which the machine could not comprehend but
->which humans did. –– Unknown author, although it might be Charles
+>which humans did. –– Unknown author
->Baker.
-See
+>See
 >[here](http://alvaro-videla.com/2014/09/a-programmers-role.html) for
 >the paper with the original quote.